i7solar/i7solar/README.md

 ### Age - 21

 ### 🔭 I’m currently working on:
     - SolarSystems, a suite of e-commerce automation solutions housed in one core software application.
-(GO, C#)
+(GO, Python)
     - Personal Projects in C#, GO, or C.

 ### 🌱 I’m currently learning: